Skip to product information

 Quantity

-A beautifully refined Japanese natsume, crafted in traditional urushi lacquer, decorated with an elegant bamboo motif in warm gold and copper powders using the exquisite maki‑e technique.
-Subtle raden (mother‑of‑pearl) inlay delicately accentuates the design, catching soft light without disturbing the composition’s serene balance.
-This matcha tea caddy combines masterful craftsmanship with timeless aesthetic appeal, perfect for the tea ceremony and as a standout piece in your collection.
+A refined Japanese natsume crafted in traditional urushi lacquer with an elegant bamboo motif in warm gold and copper powders.
+Subtle raden inlay (mother-of-pearl) gently accentuates the decoration.
+This matcha tea caddy perfectly combines refined craftsmanship with timeless aesthetics, ideal for the tea ceremony and as a showpiece in your collection.

 • Maker: Murayama Yōhō (村山洋鳳)